u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/rental.rst

    A customer wants to rent this product for eight days.
 What price will they pay?

-   After an order is created, Odoo selects the second line as this is the cheapest option.
+   After an order is created, Thrive Bureau ERP selects the second line as this is the cheapest option.
 The customer has to pay three times '3 days' to cover the rental's eight days, for a total of $750.

 .. _rental/customer-signature: